Academic Plan Requirements

-For students unemployed during the Spring 2020, Fall 2020, Winter 2021, or Spring 2021 work term, the University is reducing the minimum number of required work terms in a co-op program by one.
-Upon confirmation from Co-operative Education (CEE), ENV students who were unable to obtain approved employment will be considered for a reduction in the number of required work terms from four to three.
+For students who were unemployed during the Spring 2020, Fall 2020, Winter 2021, or Spring 2021 work term, the University reduced the minimum number of required work terms in a co-op program by one.
+Upon confirmation from Co-operative Education (CEE), ENV students who were unable to obtain approved employment were considered for a reduction in the number of required work terms from four to three.
 The minimum number of work terms required for the Co-op designation on a Bachelor of Environmental Studies degree is three; therefore, students who were unable to obtain approved employment for more than one of the terms will need to meet with their academic advisor to discuss options for completing their co-op requirements.

-If a student qualifies for the reduction to their work term requirements, the Faculty of Environment will also allow a student to graduate with a reduced number of professional development (PD) courses and work term reports from four to three each.
-To be eligible to receive a co-op designation at the time of graduation, students in the Faculty of Environment who are unemployed during the Spring 2020, Fall 2020, Winter 2021 and/or Spring 2021 work term must successfully complete:
+If a student qualified for the reduction to their work term requirements, the Faculty of Environment will also allow the student to graduate with a reduced number of professional development (PD) courses and work term reports from four to three, each.
+To be eligible to receive a co-op designation at the time of graduation, students in the Faculty of Environment who were unemployed during the Spring 2020, Fall 2020, Winter 2021 and/or Spring 2021 work term must successfully complete:

 - A minimum of three professional development (PD) courses: PD1, PD12, and one additional PD course of the student’s choice